nexgen999/gbe_fork/post_build/README.experimental_steamclient.md

 Example: `steamclient_loader.exe` `-dx11`
 If the additional exe arguments were both: passed via command line and set in the `.ini` file, then both will be cocatenated and passed to the exe.
 This allows the loader to be used/called from other external apps which set additional args.

+---

+## `extra_dlls`
+This folder contains an experimental dll which, when injected, will attempt to patch the Stub drm in meory, only for v3.1